clairedavid/intro_to_ml/nn/model_rep_1_neurons.md

 The number of hidden layers is an indicator of the __depth__ of a neural network.
 ````

 A 'minimal' multilayer neural network would have one input, one hidden and one output layers.
 The term used is shallow, by opposition to deep.
-Stricly speaking , or rather historically from the first development in the 1990s, neural networks containing more than one hidden layers are considered deep.
+Strictly speaking , or rather historically from the first development in the 1990s, neural networks containing more than one hidden layers are considered deep.
 Deep Neural Networks (DNN) are also called Deep Nets for short.
 There is a bit of fuzziness when it comes to what we can consider deep, as nowadays it is common to see dozens of hidden layers.

 ```{figure} ../images/model_rep_1_nn_layers.png